Kong/lua-resty-timer-ng/README.md

     stats = {
         -- elapsed_time is a table that stores the
         -- maximum, minimum, average and variance
-        -- of the time spent on each run of the timer. elapsed_time = {
+        -- of the time spent on each run of the timer (second). elapsed_time = {
             max = 100
             min = 50